Today's Articles

 Bethel Institutional Baptist Church is Founded

 This, the first church building in Jacksonville, was sold to Presbyterians in 1844.
-In 1861 the congregation built a permanent church structure in the west LaVilla neighborhood at Church and Julia streets.
+In 1861, the congregation built a permanent church structure in the west LaVilla neighborhood at Church and Julia streets.
 Bethel Baptist was interracial until after the American Civil War and Emancipation.
 Whites decided to segregate the congregation by race.
 At this time, members were already facing a split over which pastor to follow, and white congregants tried to force the Blacks, now freedmen, out of the church.
 They took their case to court, but the court ruled in favor of the freedmen, who were the majority of the congregation, and ruled that they were the rightful owners of the Bethel Baptist name and property.

-In 1894 it was recognized as an Institutional Church by the state of Florida, authorizing it to undertake social and educational work.
-Its main historian is Camilla Perkins Thompson.
-In 1988, the late 20th-century congregation opened a new larger church complex next to the 1904 church.
+In 1894, it was recognized as an Institutional Church by the state of Florida, authorizing it to undertake social and educational work.
+Its main historian was Camilla Perkins Thompson.
+In 1988, the late 20th-century congregation opened a new, larger church complex next to the 1904 church.
 The three-story addition serves as an educational and administrative building.
 The campus was further expanded with a $7.5 million building that contains a new sanctuary, conference center, space for youth and other support groups, and bookstore.
 In 2006, the church's average attendance was 12,000 people.
 The attendance is 12,000 members.
 The senior pastor is Bishop Rudolph W. McKissick, Jr.

 New Poem Each Day